Tidally induced spiral arm wraps encoded in phase space

 As shown before, the number of wraps of spiral arms crossing the region becomes larger with time.
 The spatial separation between wraps at a given time increases with $R$ due to the smaller slope of \ok2 with $R$ at large radii.

 The second column of \f\ref{f_r1} shows the density in the $R$-$V_\phi$ space, while the third one is the same but coloured by average $V_R$.
 At the beginning ($t=0$, first row), there is a flat distribution of $V_\phi$ as a function of $R$ because in this model the circular velocity curve is flat.
 The dispersion in $V_\phi$ is larger for inner radii, as expected for typical disc galaxies and exactly as generated in the initial conditions.
-The $\phi=\pi\pm0.2$ rad region corresponds to initially positive radial velocities (thus dominated by blue colours in the third column) as can be seen also in the top middle panel of \f\ref{f_m1}.
-As time goes by, sawtooth-shaped oscillations appear in the $R$-$V_\phi$ projection, with the parts of positive slope roughly corresponding to negative radial velocities (red colours) and the decreasing parts of the oscillations having positive radial velocities (blue colours).
-As we have seen before, the negative $V_R$ regions are linked to the kinematic spiral arms and thus we see that in this projection the spiral arms correspond to the red bands.
-We also plot vertical dashed black lines in the radius where the arms are located, which indeed coincide with the centres of the red bands.
-The red and blue velocity bands tend to get stepper with time, with the red ones becoming almost vertical due to the spiral arms becoming more tightly wound (smaller pitch angle).
+The $\phi=\pi\pm0.2$ rad region corresponds to initially positive radial velocities (thus dominated by red colours in the third column) as can be seen also in the top middle panel of \f\ref{f_m1}.
+As time goes by, sawtooth-shaped oscillations appear in the $R$-$V_\phi$ projection, with the parts of positive slope roughly corresponding to negative radial velocities (blue colours) and the decreasing parts of the oscillations having positive radial velocities (red colours).
+As we have seen before, the negative $V_R$ regions are linked to the kinematic spiral arms and thus we see that in this projection the spiral arms correspond to the blue bands.
+We also plot vertical dashed black lines in the radius where the arms are located, which indeed coincide with the centres of the blue bands.
+The blue and red velocity bands tend to get stepper with time, with the blue ones becoming almost vertical due to the spiral arms becoming more tightly wound (smaller pitch angle).
 The bands of alternating negative and positive radial velocity also become closer due to the winding of the pattern.